 We were most fortunate to have Ira Sheskin, Ph.D., Associate Professor, Department of Geography and Regional Studies and Director of the Jewish Demography Project of the Sue and Leonard Miller Center for Contemporary Judaic Studies at the University of Miami as the Study Director.
-Using state-of-the-art methodology, Dr. Sheskin brought his expertise having done 37 similar studies.
+Using stateof-the-art methodology, Dr. Sheskin brought his expertise having done 37 similar studies.
 We are confident that the greatest possible degree of reliability and accuracy has been attained.

 We wish to give special thanks to the donors of the Population Study whose support enabled it to become a reality.
 We also want to thank all the members of our Population Study Steering Committee and our staff, who devoted countless hours coming to meetings, giving input into the study process and questionnaire and helping with follow up activities.
-Please see the lists of donors and committee members on the last page of this report.
+Please see the list of donors and the list of committee members at the back of this report.